National Museum of Anthropology (Mexico): Exhibits

 The museum's collections include the Stone of the Sun, giant stone heads of the Olmec civilization that were found in the jungles of Tabasco and Veracruz, treasures recovered from the Maya civilization, at the Sacred Cenote at Chichen Itza, a replica of the sarcophagal lid from Pacal's tomb at Palenque and ethnological displays of contemporary rural Mexican life.
 It also has a model of the location and layout of the former Aztec capital Tenochtitlan, the site of which is now occupied by the central area of modern-day Mexico City.

 The permanent exhibitions on the ground floor cover all pre-Columbian civilizations located on the current territory of Mexico as well as in former Mexican territory in what is today the southwestern United States.
 They are classified as North, West, Maya, Gulf of Mexico, Oaxaca, Mexico, Toltec, and Teotihuacan.
 The permanent expositions at the first floor show the culture of Native American population of Mexico since the Spanish colonization.

+According to Marley Brown in the magazine article "Set in Stone", "La Señora de Amajac" is a statue of 6.5 feet height woman, the farmers found it in citrus grove in January 2021.
+It is wearing long skirt and loincloth, necklace that has an oval pendant made out of limpet shell, big scarf, and arm beads, which shows that it represents the Huastecs.
+They settled along the Gulf Coast of Mexico.
+"Huastec" is also the local language that is still spoken nowadays by some people in the area.
+So that statue is one of the greatest representations for the Huastec, where it reflects their social and political thoughts and beliefs, and culture.
+The Huastecs were connected to other cultures across Mesoamerica and influenced by them, and this is shown from how the statue is displayed because it is placed between pieces of art that are made by them.

 The museum also hosts visiting exhibits, generally focusing on other of the world's great cultures.
 Past exhibits have focused on ancient Iran, Greece, China, Egypt, Russia, and Spain.